Marketing videos have changed a lot over the years. While they used to be associated with cheesiness, and a general lack of valuable information...

 This is why so many people choose to hire digital marketing consultants who can help, or who know freelancers in the industry.

 Finally, video creation, editing, and posting is a lot of work.
-In order to create a video, you need...
+To create a video, you need...

 And this is just the bare-bones rundown.
 It doesn't cover things like learning how to work a camera, or shooting close-up shots, or shooting b-roll.